-This Bass is about to be fooled by rattle plug (which is also a rubbing).
-Watch for it as a print on Etsy.
+This Bass is about to be fooled by a rattle plug (which is also a rubbing).
+It is available on Etsy.
 The original will be a prize at fishing tournament.
 Good luck!

 Sorry, these are all gone, but soon there will be some new Stripers on my Etsy site www.fishfanatic.etsy.com

 I'm also on Amazon! https://www.amazon.com/s?ie=UTF8&me=AXVAJJFU7TO23&page=1

 GYOTAKU fish rubbings of Black Sea Bass bass. ($15.99 with $0.99 shipping!)
 Details and purchasing information can be found at www.fishfanatic.etsy.com

 My son-in-law was out fishing near Newport when they started hitting into these little guys.
 They called their Bait shop and he told them they were Jacks, which I have confirmed.
 I love their streamlined look.
 There are many species, so I'm not sure exactly what kind of Jack it is.
 I used a leaf hand made paper to immortalize this fish.